Jhonson924/berkeley/Used_Car_Dealership/readme.md

 - Simple Linear Regression with PCA No Outliers Dataset
 - Calculate RMSE of Linear Regression - Year with PCA no outliers data
 - Multiple Linear Regression Model
-- Column Transformer and Apply one hot encoding
 - Calculate MSE of Multiple Linear Regression

 ### Evaluation